TebogoYungMercykay/TebogoYungMercykay/README.md

 ____________________________________________________________________________________
   ## Studies
 - I’m currently studying Computer Sciences @ The University Of Prtetoria(UP)
-- I also completed the Cloud Development Nanodegree Program by Udacity (ALX).
+- I also completed the AWS Cloud Development Nanodegree Program by Udacity (ALX).

 ____________________________________________________________________________________
 ## Employment